Status messageActive context: patient_care_menu

 Story by Teressa G. Reidy, MS, OTR/L, Occupational Therapist with Kennedy Krieger’s Constraint-induced and Bimanual Therapy Program

-I have never met a kid who tries so hard.
+I never met a kid who tries so hard.

 Even with the limited abilities he has, I have never seen Matthew Slattery sad or upset.
 If he ever feels sorry for himself, he never shows it.
 And he never seems to show up to therapy without a smile.